- A side hustle can help you boost your income and express your creativity

 The factor many budding entrepreneurs forget is taxes.
 No matter what kind of hustle you start, the federal and (in most cases) state governments will want their cut.
 In most cases, paying quarterly estimated taxes is the best way to avoid potential tax penalties, but talk to your accountant.
 Needless to say, keep receipts and other records for every expense and every dollar of income.
 If the IRS has questions or chooses to audit you, you’ll be glad you have them.

 No matter what your goals are for your side hustle, it’s smart to understand how it fits into your overall financial plan.
-Before spending money to get your side hustle going, evaluate how it will impact other areas of your financial plan.
+Before spending money to build a side hustle, evaluate how it will impact other areas of your financial plan.
 Will it take away from other goals?
 Will it mean dipping into your emergency fund?
 Will it affect your ability to deal with any unforeseen financial emergencies?

 The goal is to minimize financial risk while maximizing personal reward.